Best county to live in for every state

 Arizona: Maricopa County

 More than half the population of Arizona lives in Maricopa County, the state's most populous county.
 Phoenix is the county seat.
-Top attractions include the Desert Botanical Garden, with its research and conservation programs, Camelback Mountain, and the Heard Museum.
+Top attractions include the Desert Botanical Garden, with its research and conservation programs; Camelback Mountain; the Heard Museum, which showcases Native American art; and the Museum of Musical Instruments, ranked among the top 12 museums in the country.

 Arkansas: Benton County

-Benton County played a prominent role in Walmart's story, which is based in Bentonville and is where Sam Walton opened Walton's 5 & 10, now The Walmart Museum.
+Benton County played a prominent role in Walmart's story, which is based in Bentonville, Arkansas, where Sam Walton opened Walton's 5 & 10, now The Walmart Museum.
 Other important corporations in the county are J.B.
 Hunt Transport Services and Tyson Foods.
-The Northwest Arkansas Regional Airport is close by.
-Among the things to do, there is the Crystal Bridges Museum of American Art and the Pea Ridge National Military Park, the site of an important Civil War battle.
+The Northwest Arkansas Regional Airport is close by as well.
+Things to do include the Crystal Bridges Museum of American Art and the Pea Ridge National Military Park, the site of an important Civil War battle.

 Colorado: Boulder County

-Downtown Boulder, the county seat, features the outdoor Pearl Street Mall, with shopping and restaurants.
-University Hill is appropriately named as home to the University of Colorado.
+Downtown Boulder, Colorado, the county seat, features the outdoor Pearl Street Mall, with shopping and restaurants.
+University Hill is appropriately named, as it's home to the University of Colorado.
 Chautauqua Park offers concerts, and there is hiking in the foothills and mountains above.
 Longmont, the county's second-largest city, has a creative district and affordable housing.

 Connecticut: Fairfield County